merchantinresidence/abra-docs/README.md

 #### `show`

-You can dispatch this event to programatically show the popup.
+You call this function to programatically show the popup.

 For example 1, you can show the popup.